stefs92/GranatumX-Templates/README.md

 # Steps to make a Gbox

 1. **First,** you&#39;ll need to install a working distribution of Docker.
-We recommend that Windows natives install WSL distribution, and then download Docker following the instructions from [here](https://docs.docker.com/docker-for-windows/wsl/) .
+We recommend that Windows natives install WSL distribution (for example, you can get Ubuntu distribution from Microsoft Store), and then download Docker following the instructions from [here](https://docs.docker.com/docker-for-windows/wsl/) .

 2. **Download and run** GranatumX locally: